Paapa Essiedu: 2020–present

 From 2020 to 2022, Essiedu starred as Alex Dumani in the crime drama Gangs of London on Sky Atlantic.
 In 2020, Essiedu portrayed Kwame in the BBC One series I May Destroy You alongside Michaela Coel.
 For the latter, Essiedu received critical acclaim, a number of notable nominations, including for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie, and the British Academy Television Award for Best Actor.
 The cast won Best Ensemble at the 36th Independent Spirit Awards.

 Essiedu then played George Boleyn, 2nd Viscount Rochford in the three-parter Anne Boleyn starring Jodie Turner-Smith for Channel 5 in 2021.

 In 2022, Essiedu returned to the theatre, playing three separate roles in the Caryl Churchill play A Number at The Old Vic, with Lennie James.
-Nick Curtis of The Evening Standard praised his performance writing, "Paapa Essiedu gives a tour de force performance" adding "He's subtly, devastatingly different in speech, stance and attitude".
+Nick Curtis of The Evening Standard praised his performance, writing "Paapa Essiedu gives a tour de force performance," adding "He's subtly, devastatingly different in speech, stance and attitude."
 That same year Essiedu began starring in the Sky Max science fiction time loop series The Lazarus Project for which he received a British Academy Television Award for Best Actor nomination.
 He also appeared in Alex Garland's folk horror film Men (2022) and joined the cast of mystery thriller series The Capture on BBC One for its second series as Isaac Turner, Security Minister.

 In 2023, he acted in the Black Mirror episode Demon 79 alongside Anjana Vasan.
 Jack King of GQ cited it as "the best Black Mirror episode in years", writing of "Essiedu's chameleonic acting abilities... not only showing himself to be one hell of a talent but one with exciting range."

 He returned to the stage starring opposite Taylor Russell in the Jamie Lloyd directed revival of the Lucy Prebble play The Effect at the National Theatre in 2023 and at The Shed in 2024.
 He acted opposite Saoirse Ronan in the film The Outrun, which premiered at the 2024 Sundance Film Festival.

+In 2025, Essiedu returned to the West End in Ivo van Hove's revival of Arthur Miller's All My Sons at Wyndham's Theatre, alongside Bryan Cranston and Marianne Jean-Baptiste.
+For this, Essiedu won the Laurence Olivier Award for Best Actor in a Supporting Role in 2026.

-Essiedu will portray Severus Snape in the HBO television adaptation of the Harry Potter series.
+Essiedu will portray Severus Snape in the HBO television adaptation of the Harry Potter books.
+In March 2026, Essiedu revealed that he had received death threats and racist abuse on social media because of the casting.

 Personal life

-Essiedu is married to actress and comedian Rosa Robson; they had been in a relationship for eight years as of 2024.
+Essiedu is married to actress and comedian Rosa Robson; they had been in a relationship for six years as of 2022.